ewe2/ewe2.ninja/content/stuff/music/revolution.md

 grumpy third wheel to the Partnership.
 This is unfortunately in line with most Beatles criticism.
 *Reticent* is probably a more apt description of Harrison; while he freely discussed other aspects of the Beatles, his real thoughts on the Partnership were never drawn out to my knowledge outside of an understandable competitive envy, but also (often forgotten) a self-deprecating humour.
+Harrison worked hard and long on his songs, it took iterations of finding the right notes, which often tested the patience of the others but it didn't make him any less talented, he just did it by the hard way not by sudden inspiration.

 Harrison's recollections (as naturally subjective as they are) are a vital foil to the Partnership party line, and I find it significant that MacDonald ignores important contributions in this